- I : Aku (informal), Saya (formal)

 I use informal pronouns almost all the time and it has never got me into trouble.
 It gives my Indonesia a rather friendly tone though.
 Of course, if I got pulled over by the police and I’m not carrying my licence I will adapt my language.

 By using kita, you are including the listener into the we, while by using kami you are exluding him.
-My advice : use kita all the time, you can deal with this kita / kami issue once you know how to hold a proper conversation.
+My advice : use kita all the time until you are confident with the language.
+Many native Indonesians never use kami at all (Tempo).

 If you remember the first session, you know that personal and possessive pronouns are indistinctive in Indonesian.
 Hence Aku = I = My

 You may also remember that Indonesian people love to shorten up words.
 When used as possessive pronouns aku, kamu and dia are often transformed into a suffix (-ku, -mu, -nya) that is added to the noun.

 - Berapa umur kamu ? = Berapa umurmu ?
 [How many age you ?] : How old are you ?

-- Ini rumah dia = Ini rumahnya [This house he] : This is his house
+- Ini rumah dia = Ini rumahnya [This house-his] : This is his house

-- Itu tas aku = Itu tasku [That bag I] : That is my bag
+- Itu tas aku = Itu tasku [That bag-my] : That is my bag

 Keep in mind that -nya suffix has a lots of other purposes, the most common one being to put the emphasis on one word.
 In informal Indonesian -nya can also serve as an equivalent of kamu (yours).

-- Itu rumahnya ! : can be translated also into “This is the house !” (that we were looking for) depending on the context.
+- Itu rumahnya ! : can also be translated also into “This is the house !” (that we were looking for) depending on the context.

 - (inf.)
 Siapa namanya ?
 [Who name-your ?] : What is your name ?